zqqqqz2000/afire/README.md

 functions, classes, modules, objects, dictionaries, lists, tuples, etc.
 They all work!

-Here's an example of calling Fire on a function with type hint, it will automatically recognize and convert types according to your hype hint.
+Here's an example of calling Fire on a function with type hint, it will automatically recognize and convert types according to your type hint.

 ```python
 import afire